 While the Serenity area is for guests ages 21 and older, kids are welcome in Loft 19 with proper access.

-Getting a Cloud 9 thermal suite pass for the day or week is the ultimate way to spend the day if you don’t want to get off the ship or are not a sun person.
-There is a mineral pool, heated tile loungers, steam, and dry heat chambers, and rainfall showers to wash your stress away.
+Getting a Cloud 9 thermal suite pass for the day or week is the ultimate way to spend the day if you don’t want to get off the ship.
+There is a mineral pool, heated tile loungers, steam and dry heat chambers, and rainfall showers to wash your stress away.

-With so many great features, Carnival Cruise Line’s new Mardi Gras keeps guests coming back for more.
+With so many great features, Carnival Cruise Line’s new Mardi Gras keeps guests returning for more.

 Carnival Mardi Gras Ship Tour